ecdye/startup/README.md

 - [x] **All functionality implemented or mocked out** - Everything is mocked out and working using local browser storage, or placeholders for service calls.
 - [x] **Hooks** - There are hooks in place throughout that use the state or effect react functions.

+See notes.md for more notes on what I've learned.

 ## 🚀 Service deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.